Sherri Hill

-Sherri Hill (born 1949 in Minco, Oklahoma) is an American fashion designer and businesswoman whose specialty is formal evening wear.
+Sherri Hill (born Sherri Branum; 1949) is an American fashion designer and businesswoman who specializes in formal evening wear.

 Early years

-Sherri Hill was born Sherri Branum, one of five siblings of James and Roberta Branum and was born and raised in a small town in Oklahoma.
-Hill's parents owned local general stores; she was given the opportunity at age eight to join her older sisters in part-time work at the family store.
-The colorful fabric that was sold in the store sparked Hill's interest in fashion and eventually she was allowed to “dress” the four mannequins in the front windows by draping yards of fabric around each one.
+Sherri Branum, known professionally as Sherri Hill, is one of five children born to James and Roberta Branum.
+She was born and raised in Minco, Oklahoma.
+Hill's parents owned local general stores and she was given the opportunity at age eight to join her older sisters in part-time work at the family store.
+The colorful fabric that was sold in the store sparked Hill's interest in fashion and she was eventually allowed to “dress” the four mannequins in the front windows by draping yards of fabric around each one.

 While Hill was studying fashion design at the University of Oklahoma, her family opened stores in Norman and Oklahoma City where they focused on ladies’ clothing and evening wear.
 It was during these years that Hill began designing her own line of evening gowns.